Prevent Ransomware with Cybersecurity Monitoring

 Account credentials also need proper configuration and monitoring, especially those that provide admin access, which could potentially give bad actors free rein.
 The LastPass hack in late 2022 was a stark example of the risks that compromised credentials can pose.
 As reported in The New York Times: “The company said intruders had gained access to its cloud database and obtained a copy of the data vaults of tens of millions of customers by using credentials and keys stolen from a LastPass employee.”

-How organisations can protect themselves with cybersecurity monitoring
+How organizations can protect themselves with cybersecurity monitoring

 Proper configuration and monitoring of cloud and IT assets is part of an overall approach to attack surface risk management based on a never-ending cycle of discovery, assessment, and mitigation.

 Discovery and assessment demand a rigorous cybersecurity audit process that can map the entire IT environment and everything in it—all devices, services, ports, and accounts.
-Cybersecurity monitoring moves more into the mitigation stage of the cycle (along with diligent security patch management), by ensuring IT systems are configured to maximise defences against ransomware and other cyber threats at all times.
+Cybersecurity monitoring moves more into the mitigation stage of the cycle (along with diligent security patch management), by ensuring IT systems are configured to maximize defenses against ransomware and other cyber threats at all times.

 Often, however, going too far with a ‘lockdown mentality’ can lead to Shadow IT.
 As well, new software or new versions of existing permitted software can get blocked by a list-based approach, creating issues IT teams then have to resolve.

-While there is much that organisations’ internal IT teams can do themselves to shore up their cyber defences, they’re not in it alone.
+While there is much that organizations’ internal IT teams can do themselves to shore up their cyber defenses, they’re not in it alone.
 Working collaboratively with security solution vendors can provide extra reassurance that the environment is configured correctly and fully up to date.